 Looking for the best VLC alternatives?
 Well, we’re really unsure why the need for the same should even arise.
-But for whatever the reasons may be, we’ve listed out 7 viable replacements that are equally capable to this software in question.
-So instead of scouting the internet for substitute media players, why not pick one from our roster?
+But for whatever the reasons may be, we’ve listed out 7 viable substitutes that are equally capable.
+So instead of scouring the internet for substitute media players, why not pick one from our roster?
 Read on to find out where your possible options stand.

 1. Windows Media Player –